Register

 Clutch Plates (fibre) Clutch Bearing Steel Clutch Discs

-JASO MA2 Grade
+Oil (1.5L) JASO MA2 Grade Oil Filter & O-Rings

 HYOSUNG GV 125 250 CLUTCH PLATES uk hysoung FORUM OWNERS CLUB

-⚠ Symptoms / Troubleshooting Hints …
+⚠ Symptoms / Troubleshooting Hints

 Always replace your clutch plates when you notice the following:

-• every 5000 – 6000 miles.
-Regardless. (just like “brake pads” have a wear limit!)
+• Every 5000-6000 miles.
+Regardless (just like brake pads have a wear limit!)

-• when gears feel notchy / hard.
+• When gears feel notchy or hard to shift.

-• Clutch seems to “slip” on hard acceleration
+• Clutch seems to “slip” on hard acceleration.

 🔧 Let’s fix it….

-Technical Inspection (What to look for inside…)
+Technical Inspection (What to look for inside)

 HYOSUNG GV 125 250 CLUTCH PLATES uk hysoung FORUM OWNERS CLUB